Fitness & Sports

 How do I accurately track calories burned during different yoga styles?+

 I follow a plant-based diet.
-How can GAYA help me ensure I'm getting enough protein and essential nutrients?+
+How can GAYA help me make sure my diet is well balanced?+

 Should I eat before or after my morning yoga practice, and what should it be?+

-I sometimes feel lightheaded or fatigued during practice.
-Could this be related to my calorie intake?+
+I sometimes feel off during practice.
+Could this be related to hydration or my overall routine?+

-How can I maintain my weight while ensuring I have enough energy for my advanced yoga practice?+
+How can I maintain my weight while still supporting a regular yoga practice?+

 Related Guides